HL7/US-Core-STU3/pages/_includes/us-core-vitalsigns-search.md

 *Support:*  Mandatory to support search by vital sign LOINC(s) listed above.

 *Implementation Notes:*   1)Search based on vital sign LOINC code(s).
 This fetches a bundle of all Observation resources for specific vital sign(s) listed in the table above for the specified patient [(how to search by reference)] and [how to search by token)].
-2) The Argonaut Observation "code" parameter has been defined to search both in both Observation.code and Observation.component.code.
+2) The Observation "code" parameter searches both in both Observation.code and Observation.component.code.
 For example when fetching blood pressures the same resources will be returned whether the search is based on 55284-4(Systolic and Diastolic BP), or the component codes 8480-6(Systolic BP) or 8462-4 (Diastolic BP).

 *Response Class:*